uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 - Simple User management

 The default setup create a Read/Write Admin User to manage the database and write the data from the main Uyuni Database into the Reporting DB.
+This user and the DB connection parameters are written into `/etc/rhn/rhn.conf` similar to the default DB options.

 A User created for a reporting tool or for Uyuni Hub to gather the data should be a Read-Only user.

 ## The Database Schema